nmclark2/SCION/README.md

 You can use the included screenshots (shinyscreenshot_protein.png and shinyscreenshot_phospho.png) or the vignette to check your settings.
 This screenshot has the settings for temporal clustering.

+# Tutorials

+- A tutorial is included in the SCION_tutorial.html file using data from the TEST.zip folder.

+- A book chapter tutorial will be available soon.
+A pre-print of this book chapter is available at https://doi.org/10.5281/zenodo.6962317

+- Tutorials were written using SCION version 3.2.
+To replicate the tutorial results in version 4.0+, leave all new parameters at their default values.

 # Version History

 # Version 4.0 - April 3, 2023